izzetdogan/spring-boot-cache-redis/README.md

 # spring-boot-cache-redis
-An Api using redis with spring-boot cache
+An API using redis with spring-boot cache

+>to control redis cache

 ## Create RedisConfig